Police

 Full travel advice: Local contacts

-There's currently heightened political and social unrest in Guinea, including in the capital Conakry.
+A coup d’état occurred in Guinea on 5 September 2021.
+There's ongoing heightened political and social tension, including in the capital Conakry.
 There's potential for the situation to deteriorate without warning.

 The Australian High Commission in Accra has very limited capacity to provide consular assistance in Guinea.